tarantool/doc/doc/reference/reference_lua/box_info/replication.rst

       vector clock), and the replica replies with what is in its entire vector clock table.

-      Also the replica sends its entire vector clock table in response to a master's heartbeat message, see the heartbeat-message examples in section :ref:`Binary protocol -- replication <box_protocol-heartbeat>`.
+      A replica also sends its entire vector clock table in response to a master's heartbeat message, see the heartbeat-message examples in the section :ref:`Binary protocol -- replication <box_protocol-heartbeat>`.

     * :samp:`replication[{n}].downstream.idle` is the time (in seconds) since the last time that instance *n* sent events through the downstream replication.